php-dev-br/laravel-doc-pt-br/scheduling.md

              ->daily()
              ->appendOutputTo($filePath);

 Using the `emailOutputTo` method, you may e-mail the output to an e-mail address of your choice.
+Note that the output must first be sent to a file using the `sendOutputTo` method.
 Before e-mailing the output of a task, you should configure Laravel's [e-mail services](mail.md):

     $schedule->command('foo')
              ->daily()